-Now part of the Pinchot State Forest, this trail system offers stunning views of the Susquehanna River and valley.
+Now part of the Pinchot State Forest, the Mocanaqua Loops Trails offer stunning views of the Susquehanna River and valley.

 In 2015, EC, working in partnership with North Branch Land Trust, transferred the Mocanaqua Loop Trail System along with 3,053 of the Mocanaqua Highlands to the Pennsylvania State Forest System through a DCNR Community Conservation Partnership Program grant.
-For current information about the Mocanaqua Loop Trail and other recreational areas in the Pinchot State Forest, visit DCNR here.
-To directly access the Mocanaqua Loop Trails map, click here.
+Visit PA DCNR’s Pinchot State Forest webpage for current information about the Mocanaqua Loop Trail and other recreational areas in the region.
+You also can directly download the Mocanaqua Loop Trails map.

 Please Remember: Appropriate clothes and shoes (and socks!) should be worn for trail hiking.
 Rain gear – for unpredictable weather – is always a plus.
 Always bring water and easy trail foods like granola bars to keep in pockets or backpacks.
 Visit www.americantrails.org for more hiking tips.